marco-zambardi/quick-start/creating_a_new_segment.md

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-54-42.jpg)

-Repeat all the above steps ass needed to create your target segment.
+if you want to add further rules, repeat all the above steps as needed.
 When you have more than one Rule, you can set directly from the right summary, how the different Rules  combine togheter as shown in the following picture.

 ![](screenshot-cplan.contactlab.it 2016-06-06 11-56-39.jpg)